Ram Madhav: Foreign policy

 He has called for India to take a more "proactive role in the region" in order to check China's One Belt One Road Initiative.
 He was involved in the BJP's entry into the International Democrat Union, a worldwide grouping of right of centre political parties.

 Reception

 Mehdi Hasan's interview

-During an appearance on the talk show Head to Head, hosted by Mehdi Hasan, Madhav made a comment referring to "your ISIS" in the context of a heated discussion on Hindu nationalism.
+During an appearance on the talk show Head to Head, hosted by Mehdi Hasan, Madhav said that the RSS continued to envision an eventual reunification of India, Pakistan and Bangladesh into Akhand Bharat (undivided India).
+He stated that this would occur with "popular goodwill" and not with war or annexation. made a comment referring to "your ISIS" in the context of a heated discussion on Hindu nationalism.
 This phrase sparked controversy, with Madhav later explaining it as a "slip of the tongue" or cross-linguistic error and clarifying that it was a general figure of speech in Hindi, where the word "aapka" (your) is commonly used in such discussions and not meant to target any individual, including Hasan.